 “We worked our way up through time.
 Each step consumed a thousand years….
 In Zion Canyon you are engulfed in time.
 Time below you, time above you, time laid down beside you in minuscule grains of sand.”
 (Layman Hafen, Mukuntuweap: Landscape and Story in Zion Canyon)

 Our only tactile experience at the park, for now, is a stroll to Weeping Rock, a half-mile round-trip trail, the shortest and one of the easiest in the park.
-The trail was a charming, gentle way to experience Zion’s more tempered, subdued beauty: its hanging gardens of wild columbines (I will come back in spring just to see them bloom) and maidenhair ferns, signs of water hidden in rock.
+The trail was a charming, gentle way to experience Zion’s more tempered, subdued beauty: its hanging gardens of wild columbines (come in spring to see them bloom) and maidenhair ferns, signs of water hidden in rock.
 A layer of Zion’s cliffs is porous Navajo sandstone, supported by the more impervious Kayenta Formation, which forces rainwater accumulating in the sandstone out as springs–too numerous to count and giving life to lush tufts of vegetation.

 Springs of Weeping Rock never dry up.
 It is a quiet, meditative place.
-We were alone there, soaking in the sounds of falling water and soft whispers of fern, ruffled by a cool October breeze.
+We were alone there, soaking in the sounds of falling water and soft whispers of fern, ruffled by a cool autumn breeze.
 Each drop has made a long journey to this moment–hydrologists tested the water seeping out of Weeping Rock and discovered that it has traveled through sandstone for over a millennium.
 A droplet that fell on me then first rained on these cliffs as the Mayan Civilization began its decline to the south, and Charlemagne ruled on the other side of the world.

 Dusk approached.
 It was time to head back.
 We made one last stop to watch the sun set: Zion Lodge.
 Cottonwood groves by the Lodge come alive in the evenings with wild turkeys that roost here for the night and mule deer, snacking before nightfall.